Skip to content

 Best practices

-• Use pagination parameters to manage large result sets.
+• Use pagination (rows and metadata.next_page) to handle large result sets.

-• Always pass the affiliate ID header to ensure correct attribution.
+• Always include the Affiliate ID header to ensure correct attribution.

 Curious to know more?